 - Components — when it comes to the architecture, be it Angular, React, or Vue, components hold significant importance.
 The only key difference between components in Angular vs in React or Vue is that Angular components are highly segregated and the logic inside components is completely independent of the view of that component.
 In React and Vue, the user interface is, kind of, linked with the logic inside the components and hence they are tightly coupled with each other.
 So that is the major edge for Angular if we talk of Angular vs React and Angular vs Vue.
 Having said that both the approaches have their own pros and cons and it depends on the business which way they wish to adopt.

 - Familiarity with the framework — it is a common saying in the software industry that Angular is initially hard to learn but as the project gains some run, the structure of the Angular project is easy to navigate and later easy to adapt and learn.
-On the other hand, both React and Vue are easy to begin with, but later on, due to the fact that they are libraries and not frameworks, they get hard to adapt as the project grows.
-In no way we mean that this is the utter truth but we just conveyed what is trending in the industry.
+On the one hand, both React and Vue are easy to begin with.
+However, since they are not frameworks but libraries, they may be less comfortable to implement in large-scale projects with a growing number of complex operations.

 - Size — both React and Vue are libraries, hence, they are very lightweight.
 When it comes to Angular since it is a framework, it is slightly heavy but due to minification, bundling, and packaging that overhead can be minimized to a great extent.
 So here, in the debate of Angular vs React and Angular vs Vue, React and Vue take a slight advantage.